sinistersnare/papy/readme.md

 the arity is a u32, and the %NUMBER is 0-based indices of local-stack coordinates.

-note that user-defined-functions dont actually work right now...
-But they get parsed almost-correctly!
+note that user-defined-functions dont actually work right now...!

 ## running ##